MathewT/aws-certified-developer/IAM/IAM.md

 1. Users with identities owned/established by other systems can have those identities *federated* into the AWS account
 1. The AWS user/identity who has already logged can still have their identity federated - their IAM user identity is replaced with a temporary identity within the AWS account
-1. This federated user can then work with the AWS Console
+1. This *federated user* can then work with the AWS Console
+### Useful Federation Scenarios

 ## Groups